sourcegraph/about/content/blogposts/2022/new-search-ranking.md

 <Figure src="https://storage.googleapis.com/sourcegraph-assets/blog/new-search-ranking/pagerank-visual.png" alt="Image depicting the PageRank algorithm" caption="Source: Wikipedia: User:Mayhatmate / CC-BY-SA-3.0" />

 In the illustration above, the size of each smiley is proportional to the number of other smileys pointing at it.
 For web pages, Google’s PageRank tracks which pages are pointed at (referenced) most often by other web pages.
-PageRank a measure of how “cool” they are: Who’s pointing at them?
+PageRank is a measure of how “cool” they are: Who’s pointing at them?

 For source code, the pointing hands are code usages: function calls, imports, that sort of thing.
 If there’s only one arm pointing at a smiley, that’s a code use.
 But if more than one arm is pointing in… that’s reuse!
 The big yellow smiley is being reused by more code than any other smiley in the diagram.
 The PageRank algorithm uncovered this fact.